opengovfoundation/hr-manual/markdown/manual.md

 For team chat.

 #### UberConference
 For group calls.
-Please enter calls on the OpenGov Phone Conference calendar to avoid double-booking the line.
+Please enter calls on the Phone Conference calendar to avoid double-booking the line.

 #### Appear.in, Skype
 For group video chats.
-Please enter appear.in calls on the OpenGov Video Conference calendar to avoid double-booking the service.
+Please enter appear.in calls on the Video Conference calendar to avoid double-booking the service.

 #### Google Calendar
-Please keep your availability updated on your OpenGov Google Calendar.
+Please keep your availability updated on your Google Calendar for the organization.

 #### Google Docs
 For group collaboration on written materials, call agendas, our budget tracking document, etc. etc.